cheminfo/font/README.md

 # cheminfo-font

+Contains a list of symbol used in cheminfo.

 ## Add new fonts

 Just create new files in the `src` directory.
 They must have a 1000x1000 size.
 The filename will become the icon name.